-In the UK, half of working age carers live in a household where no one has a job and 1.2 million carers live in poverty.
-This can affect mental wellbeing: full-time carers are twice as likely to be permanently sick or disabled as a result.
+In the UK, half of the working-age carers live in a household where no one has a job, and 1.2 million carers live in poverty.
+This can affect mental well-being: full-time carers are twice as likely to be permanently sick or disabled as a result.
 “They don’t have access to respite breaks.
 They are being asked to undertake medical tasks.
-They can’t prioritise their own wellbeing because they’re not getting access to the help they need… And all of those things add up to unpaid carers kind of having to hold the system together,” said Peacock.
+They can’t prioritize their own well-being because they’re not getting access to the help they need… And all of those things add up to unpaid carers kind of having to hold the system together,” said Peacock.
 And she’s right.
 A carer’s allowance amounts to a paltry £67.25 a week, yet a report revealed that unpaid carers save the UK £132 billion a year, the cost of a second NHS.

 Financially speaking, becoming an unpaid carer was an easier transition for Glen McGill, who lives in Glasgow.
-In 2011, single with no children, he quit his job, age 47, to dedicate himself to caring for his mum, who had Alzheimer’s.
+In 2011, single with no children, he quit his job, at age 47, to dedicate himself to caring for his mom, who had Alzheimer’s.
 “I was fortunate enough to be able to apply for redundancy knowing I had a final salary pension as future security,” he said.
-McGill cared for his mum for “seven golden years”, as he likes to describe them, before he became unable to manage alone.
-His mum moved into a care home and, 10 months later, in August 2019, she passed away.
+McGill cared for his mom for “seven golden years”, as he likes to describe them before he became unable to manage alone.
+His mom moved into a care home and, 10 months later, in August 2019, she passed away.

 Since then, McGill has done volunteer work and training in early years education.
 Getting back into the workforce is a way to stay occupied rather than to make ends meet.
 “After 20 years in the banking sector working in communications, I have no desire to return to the conventional career,” he said.
 “I would prefer to work a few hours in something fun and worthwhile.
 I’m hoping to move to the West Highlands of Scotland and work casually or part-time in tourism.”

 The workplace is a fundamental part of our social lives